Muemmelmoehre/mmsec.io/_posts/2020-05-14-ImageBase64Encoder.md

 classes: wide
 ---

 A tiny bash script that encodes images in base64 and outputs them in html.
-Check it out on my [github page](https://github.com/Muemmelmoehre/ImageBase64Encoder){:target="_blank"}.
+Check it out on my [GitHub page](https://github.com/Muemmelmoehre/ImageBase64Encoder){:target="_blank"}.